mthl/guix-artwork/website/drafts/meet-guix-at-fosdem-2022.md

 As usual, GNU Guix will be present at [FOSDEM](https://fosdem.org/2022/) this week-end, February 5th and 6th.
 Due to the pandemic, FOSDEM takes place on-line for the second year, but we’re confident the wires will be able carry enthusiasm to the homes of the thousands of attendees.

-We’re happy to say that there will be several talks about Guix and related projects!
+This year’s a bit special: we’re celebrating 10 years of Guix, including [8 years sharing our excitement at FOSDEM](https://guix.gnu.org/en/blog/tags/fosdem/)!
+This year again there will be again several talks about Guix and related projects.

   - Sunday morning, in the [distributions track](https://fosdem.org/2022/schedule/track/distributions/),